Regularity of solutions to time-harmonic Maxwell's system with various lower than Lipschitz coefficients: Introduction

-The regularity of the solutions of Maxwell's equations has been studied by many people, see{\ucite{vgpr,pm,gw,y,mssv}} for more detail.
+Many people, see{\ucite{vgpr, pm, gw,y,mssv}}, have studied the regularity of the solutions of Maxwell's equations.
 In the case of the high regularity assumptions on the coefficients, Leis\ucite{lei} established well-posedness in $\mathcal{H}^1(\Omega)$ when the coefficients are smooth matrices where $\mathcal{H}^1(\Omega)$ is the Sobolev space and later Costabel \ucite{cost} and Fernandes \ucite{pfmo} showed the $\mathcal{C}^1$ regularity for $\mathcal{C}^{1,1}$ domain.
 However, Alberti and Capdeboscq\ucite{gayc} is the only work so far that studied the regularity of the solutions with low regularity assumptions on the coefficients.
-In this paper, we extend the regularity results given in \ucite{gayc} in the case of real coefficients.
-We study the regularity and improve the results obtained in \ucite{gayc} encompasses three aspects: different approach, similar regularity results under weaker regularity assumptions on the coefficients, and better regularity results for the solutions under the same regularity assumptions.
-Specifically, we work on the system of Maxwell's equations instead of studying the deduced scalar elliptic equations of second order as done in \cite{gayc}.
-We first develop the approach through giving the $\mathcal{H}^1$ estimates for the solutions when the coefficients are bounded; Based on the $\mathcal{H}^1$ estimates, we derive $\mathcal{W}^{1,p}$ estimates of $H$ for every $p > 2$ when the coefficients $\varepsilon$ is simply continuous and $\mu \in \mathcal{W}^{1,p}$ for some $ p > 3$; This result is not addressed in the literature, since one of the coefficients is simply continuous.
-Finally, we obtain that the solution $H$ of the homogeneous Maxwell's equations is $\mathcal{C}^{1+\alpha}$ almost everywhere when $\varepsilon \in C^{\beta}$, $\mu \in \mathcal{W}^{1,p}, \, p>3$ , and the difference between $\mu$ and the identity matrix is small in the sense of $\mathcal{L}^{\infty}$ norm.
+In this paper, we extend the regularity results of \ucite{gayc} in the case of real coefficients.
+Specifically, we work on the system of Maxwell's equations instead of studying the deduced scalar elliptic equations of second order.
+We first develop the approach through giving the $\mathcal{H}^1$ estimates for the solutions when the coefficients are bounded; Based on the $\mathcal{H}^1$ estimates, we derive $\mathcal{W}^{1,p}$ estimates of $H$ for every $p > 2$ when the coefficients $\varepsilon$ is simply continuous and $\mu \in \mathcal{W}^{1,p}$ for some $ p > 3$; Finally, we obtain that the solution $H$ of the homogeneous Maxwell's equations is $\mathcal{C}^{1+\alpha}$ almost everywhere when $\varepsilon \in C^{\beta}$, $\mu \in \mathcal{W}^{1,p}, \, p>3$ , and the difference between $\mu$ and the identity matrix is small in the sense of $\mathcal{L}^{\infty}$ norm.

 Based on the regularity results of $H$ and taking into account the symmetric structure of the equations, we can easily derive the interior estimates of the solution $E$.
 However, the boundary conditions of $E$ and $H$ are different, so it is necessary to use a different approach to derive the boundary estimates for $E$.
-By developing a different approach for the boundary estimates of $E$, we obtain the exact same regularity for $E$ and $H$ if we give the same assumptions on the coefficients $\varepsilon$ and $\mu$ respectively.
+By developing a different approach for the boundary estimates of $E$, we obtain the same regularity for $E$ and $H$ if we give the same assumptions on the coefficients $\varepsilon$ and $\mu$ respectively.